Nucc/Thesaurus/README.md

 How to install
 ---

   Find your packages directory.
 If you don't know where it is, Sublime will help you.
-On OSX the steps are:
+On OSX follow the next menu structure:

     1. Sublime Text 2
     2. Preferences
     3. Browse Packages